Here we’re going to talk you through some of the key tips and tricks you need to learn to make the most of your new Huawei Mate 10/Mate 10 Pro.

 8. Use your knuckles to take screenshots, start video recording and launch apps

 Mate10 is packed with smart features including knuckle gesture controls.
-If these options are turned on in Smart assistance, you can do the following with your knuckles.
+You can enable the Take screenshot, Open apps and Split screen options in Smart assistance > Motion control so that you can do the following with your knuckles.

 - Tap the screen using your knuckles to capture screen, start & stop video recording.